Preethamreddy29/recipe-ideas/README.md

 Bash

 npm start
-The application will now be running on http://localhost:3000.
+The application will open in your browser at http://localhost:3000.

 Deployment
-The application is deployed on GitHub Pages, demonstrating a simple and effective continuous deployment pipeline.
-This choice of hosting provides a reliable and free solution for static applications, mirroring a professional deployment workflow.
+The application is deployed on GitHub Pages, showcasing a simple and effective continuous deployment pipeline.
+This choice of hosting provides a reliable and free solution for static applications, mirroring a professional development workflow.